Short Interest in Ultrapar Participações S.A. (NYSE:UGP) Expands By 19.2%

-Institutional investors have recently modified their holdings of the company.
-Optiver Holding B.V. acquired a new position in Ultrapar Participações during the 1st quarter valued at $2,572,000.
-CWM Advisors LLC raised its stake in Ultrapar Participações by 69.7% during the 1st quarter.
-CWM Advisors LLC now owns 176,785 shares of the oil and gas company’s stock valued at $675,000 after purchasing an additional 72,636 shares during the last quarter.
-The Manufacturers Life Insurance Company acquired a new position in Ultrapar Participações during the 1st quarter valued at $81,000.
-BlackRock Inc. raised its stake in Ultrapar Participações by 0.4% during the 4th quarter.
-BlackRock Inc. now owns 5,150,093 shares of the oil and gas company’s stock valued at $23,330,000 after purchasing an additional 19,480 shares during the last quarter.
-Finally, Paloma Partners Management Co raised its stake in Ultrapar Participações by 240.2% during the 4th quarter.
-Paloma Partners Management Co now owns 45,921 shares of the oil and gas company’s stock valued at $208,000 after purchasing an additional 32,423 shares during the last quarter.
-Institutional investors and hedge funds own 2.65% of the company’s stock.
+A number of brokerages have recently weighed in on UGP.
+Zacks Investment Research upgraded shares of Ultrapar Participações from a “sell” rating to a “hold” rating in a research note on Tuesday, June 22nd.
+Citigroup upgraded shares of Ultrapar Participações from a “neutral” rating to a “buy” rating in a research note on Wednesday, May 26th.

-UGP has been the subject of several recent research reports.
-Zacks Investment Research raised shares of Ultrapar Participações from a “sell” rating to a “hold” rating in a research report on Tuesday, June 22nd.
-Citigroup raised shares of Ultrapar Participações from a “neutral” rating to a “buy” rating in a research report on Wednesday, May 26th.
+Large investors have recently added to or reduced their stakes in the stock.
+Marshall Wace LLP acquired a new position in Ultrapar Participações during the 1st quarter valued at $121,000.
+SG Americas Securities LLC acquired a new position in Ultrapar Participações during the 1st quarter valued at $42,000.
+PDS Planning Inc raised its stake in Ultrapar Participações by 39.5% during the 1st quarter.
+PDS Planning Inc now owns 15,275 shares of the oil and gas company’s stock valued at $58,000 after purchasing an additional 4,322 shares during the last quarter.
+OneAscent Financial Services LLC raised its stake in Ultrapar Participações by 20.1% during the 1st quarter.
+OneAscent Financial Services LLC now owns 17,456 shares of the oil and gas company’s stock valued at $67,000 after purchasing an additional 2,924 shares during the last quarter.
+Finally, Royal Bank of Canada raised its stake in Ultrapar Participações by 157.3% during the 1st quarter.
+Royal Bank of Canada now owns 20,657 shares of the oil and gas company’s stock valued at $79,000 after purchasing an additional 12,629 shares during the last quarter.
+Hedge funds and other institutional investors own 2.65% of the company’s stock.

-Ultrapar Participações (NYSE:UGP) last issued its quarterly earnings data on Wednesday, May 5th.
-The oil and gas company reported $0.02 earnings per share for the quarter.
+Ultrapar Participações (NYSE:UGP) last released its earnings results on Wednesday, May 5th.
+The oil and gas company reported $0.02 EPS for the quarter.
+The firm had revenue of $4.38 billion during the quarter.
 Ultrapar Participações had a net margin of 1.04% and a return on equity of 8.78%.
-The business had revenue of $4.38 billion during the quarter.
 On average, equities research analysts anticipate that Ultrapar Participações will post 0.25 EPS for the current year.

 Ultrapar ParticipaÃ§Ãµes SA engages in the gas distribution, fuel distribution, chemicals, storage, and drugstores businesses primarily in Brazil, Mexico, Uruguay, Venezuela, other Latin American countries, the United States, Canada, the Far East, Europe, and internationally.
 Its Gas Distribution segment distributes liquefied petroleum gas to residential, commercial, and industrial consumers primarily in the South, Southeast, and Northeast regions of Brazil.